-We have audited the accompanying statement of financial position of Abilene Education Foundation (a nonprofit organization) as of December 31, 2009, and the related statements of activities and cash flows for the year then ended.
+We have audited the accompanying statements of financial position of Abilene Education Foundation (a nonprofit organization) as of December 31, 2010 and 2009, and the related statements of activities and cash flows for the years then ended.
 These financial statements are the responsibility of Abilene Education Foundation's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
-The financial statements of the Abilene Education Foundation as of December 31, 2008, were audited by other auditors whose report dated June 12, 2009, expressed an unqualified opinion on those statements.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Abilene Education Foundation as of December 31, 2009, and the changes in its net assets and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Abilene Education Foundation as of December 31, 2010 and 2009, and the changes in its net assets and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.